hull/hull-js/README.md

 ##Components

-If you want to contribute components to hull in [the marketplace](http://hull.io/marketplace), please provide documentation for you components with the following syntax.
+If you created a component and want it featured in [the marketplace](http://hull.io/marketplace), be sure to provide documentation with the following syntax.

-The human-readable version of the documentation will be auto-generated when your coponent is integrated in the marketplace.
+The human-readable version of the documentation will be auto-generated when your component is integrated in the marketplace.

 ### Component Description Template: